JackDilger/spins-and-needles-ms4/testing.md

-Visual Checks | Are all images of usable resolution, all text unobscured and undistracted foregrounds? | Pass Code checked | No errors showing in the code? | Pass (unfixed issues explained in code validation and bugs sections) Console errors | No console errors showing? | Pass Security | Can only approved super users add/edit/delete a product? | Pass Error Handling | Does the application gracefully handle errors?
+Visual Checks | Are all images of usable resolution, all text unobscured and undistracted foregrounds? | Pass Code checked | No errors showing in the code? | Pass (unfixed issues explained in code validation and bugs sections) Console errors | No console errors showing? | Pass Security | Can only approved admin user add/edit/delete a product?
+Can only the approved admin acccess the Django Admin Portal? | Pass
+Error Handling | Does the application gracefully handle errors?
 Can you navigate back to site from an error page? | Pass Error Handling | Users cannot break the site using URL manipulation? | Pass Links | There are no broken links, all work as intended | Pass